Mohammed-BOUZAR/100-days-of-code/r2-log.md

 ### R2D19
 Today I focused on the backend of the QuizGenerator project.
 I built the API endpoints for creating and managing quizzes.

+### R2D20
+It's great to have the full loop working - creation, sharing, participation, and scoring.